nicolezattarin/BERT-Aspect-Based-Sentiment-Analysis/README.md

 Nevertheless, basic sentiment analysis attempt to detect the overall polarity of a sentence irrespective of the entities mentioned and their aspects.
 Therefore, a new task has been introduced: Aspect-based sentiment analysis (ABSA), a text analysis technique that categorizes data by aspect and identifies the sentiment attributed to each one.

-In this notebook, we provide a possible solution to two steps of ABSA:
+In this repository, we provide a possible solution to two steps of ABSA:
 1. Aspect term extraction (ATE);
 2. Aspect-based sentiment analysis (ABSA).